AndrewSpittlemeister/bytechomp/README.md

                 print(f"serialized data: {serialize(msg_bundle)}")
 ```

+## Other Examples
+- See [parse-sqlite-header.py](./examples/parse-sqlite-header.py) for an example of using `bytechomp` to read the header message of an sqlite file.
+A rough estimate of what this should result in can be found [here](https://docs.fileformat.com/database/sqlite/).
+- See [tcp-client-server.py](./examples/tcp-client-server.py) for an example of using `bytechomp` to serialize/deserialize binary messages across a TCP connection.

 ## How does this work?

 While a binary stream is usually represented as a flat, continuous data, `bytechomp` can be used as a structural abstraction over this data.
 Therefore, if there was a message with the following structure for a message called `UserState`: